 Why Would Someone Want to Attach a Death Benefit to a SPIA?

 The short answer is lifetime income and legacy.
 Basically, you can kill two contractual birds with a contract that has an attached death benefit.
 It is important for many people to make sure that their beneficiaries or heirs receive some money when they pass.
-You can customize the contractual structure of SPIAs so that a death benefit is built into the policy, while you receive a lifetime income stream.
+You can customize the contractual structure of single premium immediate annuities (SPIAs) so that a death benefit is built into the policy, while you receive a lifetime income stream.
 It is like twice transferring risk.
 The risk of outliving your money, and the risk of being able to leave a guaranteed death benefit.
 Both of these risks can be contractually transferred to the issuing annuity carrier.

 There Is No Underwriting or Approval Process